ylyamin/RT-Thread-on-Allwinner-D1H/documentation/D1_6_usb_keyboard.md

 Thanks for Clockworkpi forum user @zoenggit who [found](https://forum.clockworkpi.com/t/r-01-risc-v-baremetal-with-rt-thread-lcd-work-usb-in-progress/14683/20) discussion  in TinyUSB repo looks like about similar [issue](https://github.com/hathach/tinyusb/discussions/1599)<br>

-Acccording this discussion topic user @robots create repo https://github.com/robots/allwinner_t113 for Allwinner T113 chip.
-Is ARM core but pirephiral looks absolutly the same as D1H RISC-V.<br>
+According this discussion topic user @robots created repo https://github.com/robots/allwinner_t113 for Allwinner T113 chip.
+Is ARM core but peripherals looks absolutely the same as D1H RISC-V.<br>
-Is repo is baremetal experiments with T113 and FreeRTOS also contains Doom.<br> So author deside to deactivate EHCI and use only OHCI.
-Also for USB descriptors used memmory section with direct mapping.<br>
+Is repo is bare metal experiments with T113 and FreeRTOS also contains Doom.<br> So author decide to deactivate EHCI and use only OHCI.
+Also for USB descriptors used memory section with direct mapping.<br>

 I try to do the same: